kgateway-dev/kgateway/docs/content/guides/traffic_management/destination_types/grpc/transcoding-reference.md

 Review examples for how to annotate your proto files to add HTTP mappings.
 These HTTP mappings are used by Gloo Edge to transcode HTTP/ JSON requests to gRPC requests so that they can be forwarded to your gRPC upstream.
 The examples in this doc are based on the Bookstore app that you deploy as part of the [Transcode HTTP requests to gRPC]({{< versioned_link_path fromRoot="/guides/traffic_management/destination_types/grpc/grpc-transcoding/">}}) guide.

+{{% notice tip %}}
+To find more examples for how to add HTTP mappings to proto files and their syntax, refer to [Transcoding HTTP/JSON to gRPC](https://cloud.google.com/endpoints/docs/grpc/transcoding) in the Google Cloud documentation.
+{{% /notice %}}

 On this page:
 - [Map a `List` method](#list)
 - [Map a `Get` method](#get)